CanTalat-Yakan/Unity.Dependencies.GitHubRepositoryCloner/README.md

   - Recursively copies everything (except `.meta` files) from `Assets/Templates` into the cloned repo folder
   - If `Assets/Templates` does not exist, the tool logs a warning and continues

+## Cloner window options (UPM scaffolding)

+Inside the cloner window, you can toggle these options independently to add or regenerate UPM components for each selected repository:

+- Create Assembly Definition
+  - Generates a `.asmdef` named `UnityEssentials.<PackageName>` with root namespace `UnityEssentials`.
+  - Note: Existing `*.asmdef` files in the repo root will be removed to avoid duplicates.

+- Create Package Manifest
+  - Generates a `package.json` with Unity Essentials defaults (name, displayName, unity version, description, author, dependencies).
+  - Note: If a `package.json` already exists, it will be overwritten.

+- Copy Template Files
+  - Copies the full template tree from `Assets/Templates/` into the repo (skips `.meta` files).
+  - Best results: Extract `UnityEssentials_GithubRepositoryCloner_Templates.zip` into your `Assets/` folder first, so `Assets/Templates/` contains a clean UPM-style layout (standard folders, sample `package.json`, `.asmdef`, tests).
+  - Note: Existing files with the same names will be overwritten.

+Use these toggles selectively: if your repository already has some of these files, leave that option off; if it’s missing something, enable only the piece you want to add.

 ## Where things happen

 - Target folder: Whatever you selected in the Project window under `Assets/`